 RADF is a flexible fund, enabling local councils to tailor RADF programs to suit the needs of their communities.

 The Regional Arts Development Fund (RADF) is delivered as a partnership between the Queensland Government through Arts Queensland and eligible local councils across the state.

 Applications for 2017/18 have now closed.

-All RADF Expressions of interest for 2017/18 have been prioritised by the relevant Local Working Group and will be presented at the Central RADF Committee meeting in late July.
-Successful EOIs will be invited to submit a Stage 2 application.
+All RADF expressions of interest for 2017/18 have been prioritised by the relevant local working group and have been presented to the central RADF committee meeting.
+Successful expressions will be invited to submit a stage 2 application.
 All applicants that have prioritised projects will be advised of the outcome.

 A list of successful projects will be posted when they are available.
 (This will occur after confirmation of funding is received from Arts Queensland in September).

-Any future RADF enquiries should be directed to the RADF Liaison Officer. email@example.com or 131 872.
+Any future RADF enquiries should be directed to the RADF Liaison Officer via email or 131 872.